opengeospatial/ogcapi-tiles/README.md

 [Implementations of the draft specification / demo services](./implementations.adoc)

 ## Examples
+An example OpenAPI definition, that describes hypothetical WebAPI conformant to this standard to expose vector tiles is available here: https://app.swaggerhub.com/apis/UAB-CREAF/ogc-api-tiles-opf-xmp-vt-more-1-collection/1.0.0
+A resolved (almost without dependencies with other files) YAML file, synchronized with the previous working document, is available in this github repository at: https://github.com/opengeospatial/OGC-API-tiles/tree/master/openapi/swaggerhub/tiles.yaml

+An example OpenAPI definition, that describes hypothetical WebAPI conformant to this standard to expose map tiles is available here: https://app.swaggerhub.com/apis/UAB-CREAF/ogc-api-map-tiles-opf-xmp-mt-more-1-collection/1.0.0
+A resolved (almost without dependencies with other files) YAML file, synchronized with the previous working document, is available in this github repository at: https://github.com/opengeospatial/OGC-API-tiles/tree/master/openapi/swaggerhub/map-tiles.yaml

 WARNING: This section need to be updated.

 Until mid July 2019, the work was focused on providing OpenAPI services description examples and domains (libraries).
 Now we believe this work is finalized, but each time that we take a look we still find gaps, mistakes and things that can be improved.